 In the spring of 2014, we decided to sow a little Kale (actually, it was a free sample packet, so there were only a few seeds in it) in a small section of an allotment bed.
 The variety was ‘Nero de Toscana’.

 We decided to leave the plants over winter, to continue harvesting in early spring.
 I noticed they had developed flower buds, and decided to leave them for longer - I have never grown kale before, but I had a gut feeling that bees would like the flowers.
 Many brassica flowers are a magnet for bees, and this was the case with kale.

-By the time the end of April arrived, we had lots of delicately fragrant yellow blooms, and on a sunny day, the kale has been covered by all kinds of bees, including solitary and bumblebees, as well as other pollinators.
+By the time the end of April arrived, we had lots of delicately fragrant yellow flowers, and on a sunny day, the kale has been covered by all kinds of bees, including solitary and bumble bees, as well as other pollinators.